yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 <%= blogimage('formal_Menu_tree.png', 'The destination tree') %>

-And I made myself the following reflexion:
+Then I made myself the following reflexion:

-Considering Tree Edit Distance, each unitary transformation of tree correspond to a simple search and replace on my XML source.
+Considering Tree Edit Distance, each unitary transformation of tree correspond to a simple search and replace on my <sc>xml</sc> source[^nb].
-I did a program which generate automatically the weight in a matrix of each edit distance.
 We consider three atomic transformations on trees:

  - *substitution*: renaming a node
  - *insertion*: adding a node
  - *deletion*: remove a node

+[^nb]: I did a program which generate automatically the weight in a matrix of each edit distance from data.

-The particularity with trees, is that, removing a node, do the following: all children of this node, became children of its father.
+One of the particularity of atomic transformations on trees, is ; if you remove a node, all children of this node, became children of its father.

 An example: